 In 2013, he was a teaching assistant of the artist Laetitia Sonami at the San Francisco Art Institute – Sonic City Sound Lab class.
 Since 2010, he has been creating workshops on drawing, performance, sound and visual arts at Casa da Cerca, Manuel Brito Art Center or Elvas Museum of Contemporary Art, among other places.
 In 2008, he worked as a set designer at the Volksbühne Theater in Berlin, in plays by Meg Stuart, Frank Castorf, Jonathan Meese and Thiago Bortolozzo.

-Francisco holds an MFA in New Genres from the San Francisco Art Institute (USA, 2014) as a Ful-bright/ Carmona e Costa scholar and a BA in Painting from the University of Lisbon (PT, 2005).
-He lives and works in Lisbon.
+He holds a master’s degree in New Genres from the San Francisco Art Institute (USA, 2014) as a Fulbright / Carmona e Costa Foundation grantee and a degree in Painting from the Faculty of Fine Arts of the University of Lisbon (2005).

 francisco-pinheiro.com | guardarios.org